in28minutes/in28minutes.github.io/_blog/articles/2017-12-01-spring-boot-and-jpa-hibernate-with-h2-top20.md

 }
 ```
 Notes
-- We will talk about all the methods in the JpaRepository a little later.
+- We'll go over all of the methods in the JpaRepository later.
-- `public interface StudentRepository extends JpaRepository<Student, Long>` - We are extending JpaRepository using two generics - Student & Long.
-Student is the entity that is being managed and the primary key of Student is Long.
+- `public interface StudentRepository extends JpaRepository<Student, Long>` - JpaRepository is being extended with two generics: Student and Long.
+The entity being handled is Student, and the main key of Student is Long.

 ### JpaRepository